aktos-io/dcs-tools/README.md

 ### Configuration

-> Assuming you are in `/path/to/your-project` folder already
+Assuming you are in `/path/to/your-project` folder already,

 1. Create your `config.sh` and mandatory folders/flags: